asawho/rfid-makerlab/readme.md

 cat rfid-makerlab/build/devices/device-config.js

 #Setup the daemon for the device and or server
-sudo cp rfid-makerlab/systemd/rfid-device or rfid-server.service /etc/systemd/system
+sudo cp rfid-makerlab/systemd/rfid-device.service or rfid-server.service /etc/systemd/system
+#Edit the files in the /etc/systemd/system folder and update the password
 sudo systemctl daemon-reload
 sudo systemctl enable rfid-device or server sudo systemctl start rfid-device or server